Nikol Pashinyan: Relations with the Armenian Apostolic Church

-During protests against Catholicos Karekin II, Pashinyan has stated that his government will not interfere in church matters and that the state and church are separate in Armenia.
-He stated in a meeting with Karekin II that "for our people, for our country, the values of the Armenian Church have a pivotal significance for identity.
+During protests against Catholicos of All Armenians Karekin II in 2018, the supreme head of the Armenian Apostolic Church, Pashinyan stated that his government will not interfere in church matters and that the state and church are separate in Armenia.
+In November 2018, he stated in a meeting with Karekin II that "for our people, for our country, the values of the Armenian Church have a pivotal significance for identity.
 This perception has always guided and is continuing to guide us."
-Speaking at a rally, Pashinyan stated that the Armenian Apostolic Church was discredited more than ever during the presidency of Serzh Sargsyan because his Republican Party had "attached" the church to the authorities and successfully engaged a section of the clergy in corruption.
+Speaking at a rally later that month, Pashinyan stated that the Armenian Apostolic Church was discredited more than ever during the presidency of Serzh Sargsyan because his Republican Party had "attached" the church to the authorities and successfully engaged a section of the clergy in corruption.
 He further stated that he wants the church to have dignity and good reputation and that his government does not use the church for its political interests.
 At another rally, Pashinyan embraced Catholic and Evangelical Armenians and stated that Armenians should stay true to their Christian roots and reject "totalitarian sects, which deprive people of freedom and autonomy."

+Pashinyan's relations with the Armenian Church were strained when Catholicos Karekin II joined calls for the prime minister's resignation after Armenia's defeat in the Second Nagorno-Karabakh War.
+The Armenian Church has been described as "a prominent anti-government voice" since the 2020 war.
+In 2024, Archbishop Bagrat Galstanyan of the Tavush diocese led a protest movement calling for Pashinyan's resignation.
+Karekin II called for displaced Armenians from Nagorno-Karabakh to be allowed to return to their homes, which goes against the Armenian government's position in ongoing peace negotiations with Azerbaijan.
+In June 2025, Pashinyan called on Karekin II to resign, accusing him of breaking his vow of celibacy and fathering a child.
+Pashinyan also offered to expose himself to Karekin II after a priest in Masis accused him of being circumcised and not a Christian.

 LGBT rights

 Pashinyan and his government has usually avoided to voice an opinion on LGBT rights in Armenia, despite his embrace of human rights, including LGBT rights.
 He opined that his government will "somehow avoid" what should be done with gay people and stated that the traditional Armenian family is the highest value for him.

-Pashinyan's government funded a documentary about transgender weightlifter Meline Daluzyan.
+Pashinyan's government funded a documentary about transgender weightlifter Mel Daluzyan.
 The film was criticized for promoting non-traditional Armenian values.
 Pashinyan claimed to have been unaware of the government funding for the film, but praised the documentary and Daluzyan.